tuxkernel/makebook/README.md

-# Impress PDF pages on sheets for folding and binding
+# Bash script for impressing multiple PDF pages on sheets (signatures) for folding and binding

 ## Requirements: